Mattbusel/compressor/README.md

 impls, lifetimes, and the design token approach to theming.
 The goal is that reading the code teaches why each construct is there, not just what it does.

-There are no emdashes anywhere in the code comments or documentation, by design.